greenalto/knife-ec2_launcher/README.md

 ```

-You can specify the path to a yml profile:
+You can specify the path to a YAML config file:

 ```shell
 knife ec2 server from profile svn.example.com --profile=svn \